-In her third collection of poetry, Karen Enns ranges over ending of many kinds: cultural, ecological, and personal.
-But the poems are also replete with affirmations of love, of music and language, and of our rootedness in place and history.
+In her third collection of poetry, Karen Enns ranges over endings of many kinds: cultural, ecological, and personal.
+But the poems are also replete with affirmations of love, of music and Language, and of our rootedness in place and history.
 Enns describes our predicament with startling and surreal precision, yet also with tenderness and compassion.
 Her work is unusually wise in the ways of innocence as well as grief.

-A former pianist, Karen Enns is now a writer a teacher.
+A former pianist, Karen Enns is now a writer and teacher.
 Her first book, That Other Beauty, was shortlisted for the Gerald Lampert Award, and her second, Ordinary Hours, was shortlisted for the City of Victoria Butler Book Prize.
 She lives in Victoria, British Columbia.